-Psychologists, like Mayer differentiate EI from emotional knowledge.
-Some of them believe that EQ measure your cognitive abilities as the classic IQ tests do.
-Some others from the same group think that emotional intelligence test measures a combination of your perceived abilities and traits.
+Psychologists, like Mayer, differentiate EI from emotional knowledge.
+Some of them believe that EQ measures your cognitive abilities as the classic IQ tests do.
+Some others from the same group think that emotional intelligence test measures a combination of your perceived skills and traits.

 The term of EI was used first time by Thorndike in 1920.
 He intended to use it to understand and manage emotions of other people.
-Then Gardener’s theory of Multiple Intelligence identified eight intelligences.
+Then Gardener’s theory of Multiple Intelligence identified eight bits of intelligence.

-Psychologists like Gardner believe that traditional types of intelligence have failed to fully explain phenomenon of your cognitive abilities.
-Goleman, Pane, Carl Lans etc followed the same line of argument and developed the concept of emotional intelligence test further.
+Psychologists like Gardner believe that traditional types of intelligence have failed to explain the phenomenon of your cognitive abilities fully.
+Goleman, Pane, Carl Lans, etc. followed the same line of argument and developed the concept of emotional intelligence test further.

-The term of EI was first scientifically used by Beasley.
+Beasley used the term of EI first time with the scientific concepts.
 Slaovey and Mayer described it in details to prove that EI is a real type of intelligence.

 Different explanations and writings prove that Emotional intelligence test measures your cognitive process.
 How do you integrate thoughts and feelings to make critical decisions?
 What cognitive abilities you have?
-What combination of understandable abilities and characteristics you show? etc
+What combination of natural skills and characteristics do you show? etc

-...different models of EI identify different components and different Emotional tests measure these components by following their respective models.
+In fact, different models of EI identify various components, and different Emotional tests measure these elements by following their respective models.
 Mayer-Salovey -Caruso model follows your emotional abilities.
 The Bar-On model is related to the EQ.
 The Goleman model is comprised of emotional competence inventory and EI appraisal.
-And so on...
+And so on.

 The Schutte Self-Report Emotional intelligence Test was the first measure .
 Since then a lot number of techniques have been used.
 Some of them include:

 • Self Report Measure